Camino Route Overviews: Camino Francés

 When to Do the Camino Francés

-The route can be traversed at all times of the year and there are at least minimal services available year-round.
+The route can be traversed at all times of the year as there are at least minimal services available year-round.
 There are two routes across the Pyrenees to Roncesvalles: The Napoleon (high) and Valcarlos (low).
 The Napoleon route is closed from November 1st to March 31st.
-You're likely to see snow in the winter months and early spring in the Pyrenees, the Montes de Oca (east of Burgos), the Montes de León, and in Galicia.
+You’re likely to see snow in the winter months and early spring in the Pyrenees, the Montes de Oca (east of Burgos), the Montes de León, and in Galicia.

 You will find full services from April into early November.
-The most popular months are mid-June to mid-September, which is also when it's hotter.

-Camino Francés Guidebooks
+Camino Francés Guidebooks & Apps

 Preparing for the Camino Francés (pdf) by longtime Camino luminary Johnnie Walker.
 Download this special edition created especially for our members and friends.